Dev-hwang/geofence_service/README.md

 ### :baby_chick: iOS

-Like Android platform, geo-fencing is based on location, so you need to specify location permission.
-Open the `ios/Runner/Info.plist` file and add the following permission inside the `<dict>` tag.
+Like Android platform, geo-fencing is based on location, we need to add the following description.
+Open the `ios/Runner/Info.plist` file and specify it inside the `<dict>` tag.

 ```
 <key>NSLocationWhenInUseUsageDescription</key>
 <string>Used to provide geofence service.</string>
 ```

-If you want to run the service in the background, add the following permissions.
+If you want to run the service in the background, add the following description.

 ```
 <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>